Today's Articles

 Margaret Busby

-*The birth of Margaret Busby is celebrated on this date in 1944.
-She is a Black publisher, editor, writer, and broadcaster resident of the UK.
+*Margaret Busby's birth is celebrated on this date in 1944.
+She is a Black British publisher, editor, writer, and broadcaster who lives in the UK.

 Margaret Yvonne Busby was born in Accra, Ghana, to Dr. George Busby and Mrs. Sarah Busby (née Christian).
 Her parents sent their three children to be educated in England when Busby was five.
 She and her sister first attended a school in the Lake District, followed by Charters Towers School, an international girls' boarding school in Bexhill-on-Sea, Sussex, then spent a year at a college in Cambridge so as not to begin university too young.